AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Testing/Testing_Tools/README.md

 Asserts that a [`response`](https://docs.djangoproject.com/en/4.0/ref/request-response/#django.http.HttpResponse) produced the given [`status_code`](https://docs.djangoproject.com/en/4.0/ref/request-response/#django.http.HttpResponse.status_code) and that `text` does *not* appear in its [`content`](https://docs.djangoproject.com/en/4.0/ref/request-response/#django.http.HttpResponse.content).

 Set `html` to `True` to handle `text` as HTML.
 The comparison with the response content will be based on HTML semantics instead of character-by-character equality.
 Whitespace is ignored in most cases, attribute ordering is not significant.
-See [`assertHTMLEqual()`]() for more details. <!-- below -->
+See [`assertHTMLEqual()`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Testing/Testing_Tools#simpletestcaseasserthtmlequalhtml1-html2-msgnone) for more details.

 ##### `SimpleTestCase.assertTemplateUsed(response, template_name, msg_prefix='', count=None)`